SyriiAdvent/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.
+  - Relational Databases (RDBMS) use a more "Tabular" way to store data, using multiple tables to "relate" other tables to eachother.
+  - A pure SQL server "noSQL" like sqlite3 uses just a single file. very simple table system

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?
+  - Primary Keys are the only value on the table we know will ALWAYS be unique to identify any bit of data we choose

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.
+  - Those keys are called foreign keys

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.
+  - we use a relational table that points a tables primary keys to another tables foreign key
 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.

 Complete the following tasks:

-- [ ] Design the data model and use _knex migrations_ to create the database and tables needed to satisfy the following business rules:
+- [X] Design the data model and use _knex migrations_ to create the database and tables needed to satisfy the following business rules:
   - [ ] a `project` can have multiple `tasks`.
   - [ ] a `task` belongs to only one `project`.
   - [ ] a `project` can use multiple `resources`.
 Example of `resources` are: computer, conference room, microphone, delivery van.